Rehabilitation Counselor Careers

 A master’s degree is also usually required for most people looking to start a rehabilitation counseling career.
 Several schools in the country offer master’s degree programs in this area.
 After earning a master’s degree, you will most likely also be required to complete a certain number of hours in a clinical setting.

-In 2011, the median annual salary of all rehabilitation counselors was $37,070, according to the Bureau of Labor Statistics.
+In 2022, the median annual salary of all rehabilitation counselors was $39,990 according to the Bureau of Labor Statistics.
 Salaries of these professionals is often determined by their experience, area of specialization and place of employment.
-For instance rehabilitation counselors offering vocational rehabilitation services earned a median salary of $32,890, while those working in general and surgical hospitals made $51,900.
+For instance rehabilitation counselors offering vocational rehabilitation services earned a median salary of $39,750 while those working in specialty hospitals made $68,200.